naoufal/react-native-payments/README.md

 - [Dismissing the Payment Request](#dismissing-the-payment-request)

-### Registering as a Merchant
+### Setting up Apple Pay/Android Pay
-Before you can start accepting payments with Apple Pay, there are a few steps you'll need to go through:
+Before you can start accepting payments in your App, you'll need to setup Apple Pay and/or Android Pay.

+#### Apple Pay
 1. Register as an Apple Developer
 1. Obtain a merchant ID
-2. Enable Apple Pay in your app
+1. Enable Apple Pay in your app

-Apple has a documentation on how to do both of these in their _[Configuring your Environment](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html)_ guide.
+Apple has a documentation on how to do this in their _[Configuring your Environment](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html)_ guide.

+#### Android Pay

+1. Add Android Pay and Google Play Services to your dependencies
+1. Enable Android Pay in your Manifest

+Google has documentation on how to do this in their _[Setup Android Pay](https://developers.google.com/android-pay/setup)_ guide.

 ### Importing the Library
-Once Apple Pay is enabled in your app, jump into your app's entrypoint and make the `PaymentRequest` globally available to your app.
+Once Apple Pay/Android Pay is enabled in your app, jump into your app's entrypoint and make the `PaymentRequest` globally available to your app.

 ```es6
 // index.ios.js